gofynd/fdk-client-kotlin/documentation/platform/CATALOG.md

 [GetCollectionQueryOptionResponse](#GetCollectionQueryOptionResponse)

-A successful response contains the options for query that can be applied for the application.
-See the example below or refer to `GetCollectionQueryOptionResponse` for details.
+The attached items of an collection.
+See example below or refer `GetCollectionQueryOptionResponse` for details